 - unavoidable food waste - food that could not be eaten (e.g. used tea bags, vegetable peelings, meat bones).

-The Six-Week Food Waste Challenge focuses on avoidable food waste.
+The Six-week Food Waste Challenge focuses on reducing the amount of avoidable food waste your household throws away.

 Get onboard and reduce your waste